mostafahieba/Coffee_-Tute/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+Coffee Tute - Coffee Ordering App
+Coffee Tute is a fun and interactive Flutter app designed for coffee lovers!
+Whether you're a fan of espresso, latte, cappuccino, or any other coffee, Coffee Tute allows you to explore your options and make your coffee orders easily.
+With a clean interface and user-friendly design, this app offers a great experience for all coffee enthusiasts.

+Features
+Bottom Navigation Bar: Easily navigate between different sections of the app using the bottom navigation bar.
+The app includes key sections such as coffee menu, order history, and user profile.

+Static List of Coffees: A static list displays different types of coffee available in the app, allowing you to browse through your favorite drinks and select what you'd like to order.

+Provider for State Management: Coffee Tute uses Provider to manage the app's state efficiently.
+It ensures smooth updates and consistency across the app as you add, view, or manage your coffee orders.

+Tech Stack
+Flutter: A powerful framework for building cross-platform apps.

+Provider: For managing app state and providing a reactive and scalable approach.

+Bottom Navigation Bar: To easily navigate between app screens and sections.